-- Feature this post in listings - If enabled, then the post will be highlighted on listing pages such as tag pages, so that more visitors will notice it.
+- Mark as featured - If enabled, then the post will be highlighted on listing pages such as tag pages, so that more visitors will notice it.

-- Hide this post in listings - Enabling this option will stop the post from appearing on listing pages, such as author or tag pages.
+- Hide post - Enabling this option will stop the post from appearing on listing pages, such as author or tag pages.

 - Featured Image - The featured image usually appears at the top of the post and is also used as the post-preview picture.
 To add a featured image to your post you can either drag and drop an image onto the Featured Image box, or click on the Choose File button to open a file explorer window to select a photo from your computer.